jingshuw/website/content/authors/jinhong_du/_index.md

 ---
 # Display name
-title: Lin Gui
+title: Jinhong Du

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D. student in statistics
+role: Master student in statistics

 # Organizations/Affiliations
 organizations: